Local decay rates of best-approximation errors using vector-valued finite elements for fields with low regularity and integrable curl or divergence: Application to Maxwell's equations

 \subsection{Classical approximation with prescribed boundary conditions}

-In this setting, the discrete problem approximated with N\'{e}d\'{e}lec finite elements consists of seeking $\bA_h\in \bP\upc_{k,0}(\calT_h)$ such that $a(\bA_h,\bb_h)=\ell(\bb_h)$ for all $\bb_h\in \bP\upc_{k,0}(\calT_h)$.
+In this setting, the discrete problem approximated with Nédélec finite elements consists of seeking $\bA_h\in \bP\upc_{k,0}(\calT_h)$ such that $a(\bA_h,\bb_h)=\ell(\bb_h)$ for all $\bb_h\in \bP\upc_{k,0}(\calT_h)$.
 Recall that $k\in\polN$ denotes the polynomial degree and that $\famTh$ is a shape-regular family of affine, matching, simplicial meshes such that each mesh covers $\Dom$ exactly.
 Notice that the homogeneous boundary condition on the tangential component of $\bA_h$ at the boundary is explicitly enforced in the discrete problem.

 The error analysis is performed by establishing suitable stability, consistency, and boundedness properties.
 To avoid distracting technicalities, we do not track the dependency of the constants in the error analysis on the nondimensional factors $\frac{\nu_\sharp}{\nu_\flat}$, $\frac{\kappa_\sharp}{\kappa_\flat}$, and $\nu_\sharp\kappa_\sharp^{-1}\ell_\Dom^2$ (recall that $\ell_\Dom$ denotes a characteristic (global) length scale associated with $\Dom$).
 Referring to \cite{ErnGu:18-CAMWA} (see also \cite[Chap.~44]{Ern_Guermond_FEs_II_2021}) for further insight, the main error estimate states that there is $c$ such that we have